toolbuilder/iterablefu/docs/ChainableIterable.md

 ### diff

-Execute fn(previous, current) and yield the result for each pair.
+Execute fn(previous, current) and yields the result for each pair.
 Would be useful for calculating time differences between timestamps.

 #### Parameters